In this post, I wanted to focus on what will be the biggest benefit of the card for many — the 10% discount when you purchase British Airways flights.

 First you enter the origin and destination on the ba.com homepage.

 On the next couple of pages you’ll be asked to select your outbound and return.
+Again, make sure you just select options that include travel on British Airways, or else the discount won’t work.

-Tip: Combine This With The British Airways AARP Discount
+Tip: Combine this with the British Airways AARP discount

 Specifically, British Airways offers AARP members discounts on British Airways flights, as follows: